m0xpd/YuSynth-VCA-for-Eurorack/README.md

 [cc-by-nc-sa-image]: https://licensebuttons.net/l/by-nc-sa/4.0/88x31.png
 [cc-by-nc-sa-shield]: https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg

-Yves is clear on his website:
+Yves is clear on the position with copyright on his website:

 "All circuits, schematics, printed circuit board, panel design and associated data published on (yusynth.net) can be used for private use only."